 How selling gold from Monmouth by post works

 GoldPaid serves customers in Monmouth by post using a prepaid Royal Mail label.
 You do not need to visit a shop.
-There is no GoldPaid premises in Monmouth to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.
+There are no GoldPaid premises in Monmouth to attend; the process is deliberately arranged so the parcel does the travelling, not you, and so every decision is made by you at home.

 A question costs nothing